4 Ways to Reenergize Yourself

 Where Did The Good Times Go?

 Remember the first day you started your job?
 Everything was new and exciting, every conversation was brimming with opportunity and the days flew by!
-You joined a team of project managers that was going to change the world at this company.
+You joined a team of project managers that was going to change the world at this company, armed with the best project management tools and fabulous team members.

 Fast forward a couple of years and the picture has changed.
 Many things have become routine; the same conversation has been had a thousand times before and the days seem to drag.